Analysis | What You Need to Know About Presidential Pardon Power

 2. Why are pardons arising as an issue for Trump?

 Because two criminal investigations -- Special Counsel Robert Mueller’s probe into Russian meddling, and a federal probe in New York into former Trump lawyer Michael Cohen -- have singed the president’s inner circle.
 Cohen pleaded guilty to tax evasion, bank fraud and making illegal campaign contributions (at Trump’s behest, he says) and faces three years in prison.
-Paul Manafort, Trump’s onetime campaign chairman, was sentenced to almost four years in prison for his conviction on bank fraud and tax crimes dating from before he joined the Trump campaign; he will be sentenced on other charges on March 13.
+Paul Manafort, Trump’s onetime campaign chairman, was sentenced to seven and a half years in prison for bank fraud, tax crimes, illegal foreign lobbying and witness tampering.
 Trump’s disdain for the investigations is clear, and it’s at least theoretically possible that he could use pardons to reward associates who refuse to cooperate with them.
 In a 2017 letter, Trump’s legal team reminded Mueller of the president’s right “to pardon any person before, during or after an investigation and/or conviction.”
 Trump has gone so far as to say he can pardon himself, something that no president has ever done.

 3. Are Cohen and Manafort seeking pardons?